richstu/nano2pico/README.md

   ./scripts/count_root_files.py -f /net/cms29/cms29r0/pico/NanoAODv5/
 ~~~~

-## What is nano2pico?
+## How does nano2pico work?

 This package is used to do the Nano -> pico conversion in three steps in order to allow parallelizing the production at the sub-dataset level:

   1. All variables and event weights (except normalization) are calculated using [src/process_nano.cxx](src/process_nano.cxx).
-This step also keeps a tally of the weights for all events in the file being run over as input to the next step.
+For Monte Carlo events, this step also keeps a tally of the weights for all events in the file being run over as input to the next step.
+For data events, only this step is needed.
   2. The sums of weights from step 1 are further aggregate to get the total per dataset.
 A correction is then calculated to ensure that the weights do not change the total expected number of events for the dataset.
 This is done in [src/merge_corrections.cxx](src/merge_corrections.cxx).
 The luminosity normalization weight `w_lumi` to be applied to get the yield in 1fb-1 is also calculated for each dataset in this step.
   3. The `raw_pico` files from step 1 are corrected by the per-dataset correction factors derived in step 2 and written to the `unskimmed` folder.

 At this point, various skims can be made as defined in [scripts/skim_file.py](scripts/skim_file.py).

-## Trigger info

-Spreadsheets describing the final trigger menus from each year from a post on the [Trigger HN](https://hypernews.cern.ch/HyperNews/CMS/get/trigger-prim-datasets/52/1/2.html): [2016](https://docs.google.com/spreadsheets/d/1bII_92pCrgk20A9FMIIHsOsYYj3f-lLjsoRkP_ZNQW4/edit?usp=sharing), [2017](https://docs.google.com/spreadsheets/d/1SqSKATiHcZdSB-t7rMb0SRSUL4Ot1jr2TExjnMrDUpA/edit?usp=sharing), [2018](https://docs.google.com/spreadsheets/d/1D_og1_J6Hp4uALUg-R4Hkq3CF0VN6IK5komHPHv5R-o/edit?usp=sharing).
+*Note:* The input path in which the input NanoAOD files are stored as well as the output path are analyzed to determine the behavior of nano2pico.
+To run with settings for the Higgs to Z gamma analysis, the 'out_dir' should contian "zgamma" in its name.
+To run on custom NanoAODv9 files, the input directory must contain "NanoAODv9UCSB" in its name.

 ## Interactive test usage